 I Stand Amazed

 I Should Have Been Crucified

 At the Crossing is the most tedious, unexciting drivel you can imagine, Jerry's whiter-than-white voice hailing from another era; although the album's undated, the Mellotron puts it at some point in the '70s, despite all evidence to the contrary.
 Lyrically, there's not a single surprise here, although I couldn't stop laughing at the title of closer I Should Have Been Crucified.
 No comment, Jerry, no comment...
-Occasionally, guitarist/bassist/keys man Mel(vin) Pierce goes slightly off-piste with his arrangements, notably the ill-advised sitar (!) on The Healer (why?), the even more ill-advised attempt at funk guitar on I've Never Loved Him Better Than Today and the guitar-through-tape delay of His Name is Wonderful, but there isn't a track here that's anything other than turgid, joyless, grey Christian conformity.
+Occasionally, guitarist/bassist/keys man Mel(vin) Pierce goes slightly off-piste with his arrangements, notably the ill-advised sitar (!) on The Healer (why?), the even more ill-advised attempt at funk guitar on I've Never Loved Him Better Than Today and the guitar-through-tape delay of His Name Is Wonderful, but not one track here summons up anything other than turgid, joyless, grey Christian conformity.

 Pierce plays strangely effected Mellotron strings on He Giveth More Grace, giving them a strange underwater sound.
-Maybe they were played underwater.
-Maybe they should've been.
+Perhaps they were played underwater.
+Perhaps they should've been.
+Perhaps the entire album should've been recorded there, without breathing apparatus.
 Once again, folks, my pal Mark Medley brings you the very worst in American thrift-shop crud, lovingly converted to MP3 and buzzed across the Atlantic to yours truly.
 You know, if his sources dry up, I'll miss 'em.
 Vile, yet strangely compelling, although I can't imagine I'll ever play this shit again.
 Superbly appalling.

 The Giant Pin (2004, 73.02) ***½/½